Welcome to the Othermill

-If you are starting your mill for the first time, Otherplan will also have you locate the spoilboard.
-The Locate Spoilboard dialog box will automatically pop up, and give you prompts to help the machine locate the spoilboard correctly.
+If you’re starting your mill for the first time, Otherplan will also have you locate the spoilboard.
+The Locate Spoilboard dialog box will automatically pop up and give you prompts to help the machine locate the spoilboard correctly.

 Now you’re ready to mill!